IntelLabs/networkgym/_sources/index.md.txt

 ---

 # NetworkGym: Democratizing Network AI
-NetworkGym is an innovative Simulation-as-a-Service framework designed to democratize Network AI Research and Development.
-At the core of NetworkGym is the streamlined concept of the "agent-environment loop" in reinforcement learning.
+NetworkGym is an innovative Simulation-as-a-Service (Sim-aaS) framework to democratize Network AI research and development, based on the streamlined concept of "agent-environment loop" as seen in reinforcement learning.

 ```{figure} network_gym_intro.png
 ---